Bubbles (video game): Gameplay

-Development and release
+Development

 Bubbles was developed and published by Williams Electronics.
-The game uses monaural sound and raster graphics on a 19 inch CRT monitor.
-Like Williams' other early arcade games, Bubbles hardware is similar to that of the company's first video game, the 1981 arcade game Defender.
-Bubbles hardware consists of five circuit boards—a main central processing unit (CPU), a read-only memory (ROM) board, a soundboard, an interface controller board, and the power supply—that coordinate different processes required to operate the game.
-It uses a 1MHz Motorola 6809E microprocessor as the main CPU, which executes the game code and assembles the graphics to display on the screen.
-Bubbles game code, which was programmed in assembly language, and graphics data are stored on a 48 KB ROM board.
-The soundboard consists of its own dedicated ROM and CPU to store sound data and play the game's sound effects, respectively.

 The initial concept was conceived by John Kotlarik, who aimed to make a non-violent game.
 Inspired by Pac-Man, he envisioned similar gameplay in an open playing field rather than in a maze.
 Python Anghelo furthered the concept by creating artwork and a scenario.
 Kotlarik designed the protagonist to have fluid movement like it was traveling on a slick surface.
 The control scheme allows the digital input to operate similar to an analogue one.
 He programmed the bubble to accelerate in the direction the joystick is held.
 Once the joystick returns to its neutral position, the bubble will coast as the velocity slowly decreases.

+Hardware

+Bubbles followed Williams Electronics' design trend in the early 1980s of using the Motorola 6809 microprocessor (pictured) as the arcade machine's main CPU.

+The game uses monaural sound and raster graphics on a 19 inch CRT monitor.
+Like Williams' other early arcade games, Bubbles hardware is similar to that of the company's first video game, the 1981 arcade game Defender.
+Bubbles hardware consists of five circuit boards—a main central processing unit (CPU), a read-only memory (ROM) board, a soundboard, an interface controller board, and the power supply—that coordinate different processes required to operate the game.
+It uses a 1 MHz Motorola 6809E microprocessor as the main CPU, which executes the game code and assembles the graphics to display on the screen.
+Bubbles game code, which was programmed in assembly language, and graphics data are stored on a 48 KB ROM board.
+The soundboard consists of its own dedicated ROM and CPU to store sound data and play the sound effects, respectively.

 Anghelo designed the artwork for the wooden cabinets as well as a new cylindrical, plastic cabinet.
 This plastic model was dubbed the "Duramold" unit.
 Gary Berge, a mechanical engineer, created the new cabinets with a rotational molding process.
 Though the plastic cabinets were durable, they would shrink over time, occasionally causing the device to become inoperable.
 Williams Electronics used this cabinet for only two other games: Blaster and Sinistar.
+The arcade unit includes settings to adjust the difficulty.
+Bubbles arcade cabinets have varying degrees of rarity.
+The cocktail and cabaret cabinets are the rarest, followed by the plastic and upright versions; the plastic models are more valuable among collectors.